ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 ### C4 Model

-Below are two parts of a C4 model made for this project.
-The context model and the Container model.
+Below are two parts of a C4 model made for this project, those being the context model and the container model.

-Put them here you dingus

-## Agile
+picture

 ## UI/UX

 ## Quality Assurance

 ## Release Management

+picture

+## Professionalism

+Throughout the semester, students are expected to show the teachers their work and ask for feedback on what they've made.
+Students can, of course, also reach out to teachers when a question arises.
+No matter the outcome or conclusion of one of these conversations, it's important to document them using Feedpulse on Canvas for possible future reference.
+This process is also one of the eight learning outcomes.
+I've shown my work on several occasions to the teachers, and have documented these conversations like expected.
+An example of this can be found here:

+picture

+More examples can be found on Canvas.

 ## Sources